 – Increased heart rate

-Some users of Delta 9 THC have also reported perception changes.
+Some users of Delta-9 THC have also reported perception changes.
 Examples of this include hallucinations and delusions.
 It is possible to mostly avoid such side effects when you consume THC in moderation.

-It is also important to note that Delta 9 THC poses the risk for abuse.
+It is also important to note that Delta 9 THC poses a risk for abuse.
 This means that the users can become tolerant, which can lead to addiction.
 Once again, if you consume THC products moderately, this can lower the risks related to dependency.